gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

    it(`should validate correct options`, () => {
      const options = {
-       optionA: ,
+       optionA: false,
        message: "string",
        optionB: true,
      }
-     const { isValid, errors } = testPluginOptionsSchema(pluginOptionsSchema, options)
+     const { isValid, errors } = testPluginOptionsSchema(
+       pluginOptionsSchema,
+       options
+     )

      expect(isValid).toBe(true)
      expect(errors).toEqual([])
    })
    ```

-## Joi tips
+## Joi recipes

-While working on a `pluginOptionsSchema`, it is helpful to refer to the [Joi API documentation](https://joi.dev/api/) for all the available types and methods.
-Apart from that, here are some tips and hidden features that we recommend you use for the best experience for your plugin users.
+We recommending opening the [Joi API documentation](https://joi.dev/api/) while working on a `pluginOptionsSchema` to see all the available types and methods.

 ### Setting default options